Wish You Were Gay: Reception

 Some music critics praised "Wish You Were Gay" for what they deemed an unconventional yet catchy production, such as Chloe Gilke of Uproxx, who compared it positively to Eilish's previous works.
 She commended how Eilish and Finneas used "unexpected vocal flourishes and offbeat sounds" to create, in her view, an "immaculate" tune.
 Meanwhile, a few considered its production risky but found the risk unsuccessful, saying it caused the album to "stumble" midway through its runtime.
 Pitchfork's Stacey Anderson favored Eilish's vocals, and journalist Robert Christgau shared similar opinions, calling her voice "tunefully cooed".
 However, Anderson was less positive about the use of a laugh track and self-centered lyrics.

 The song received backlash for its lyrics related to homosexual attraction.
 Some of Eilish's fans—many of whom were queer—expected her to release a gay anthem or come out as being attracted to women based on the title.
 Once they found out what "Wish You Were Gay" was about, they criticized it for what they perceived as queerbaiting, which is an act of hinting at the possibility of a same-gender romance but never depicting it explicitly to draw attention.
 A number of fans were mad at Eilish's remark about making the song's subject "fuck a dude".
 Others suggested that she was objectifying gay men, while some said that critics were misinterpreting "Wish You Were Gay" or should not have expected it to be for the queer community.
 Eilish responded to the criticisms, clarifying the meaning of the song and stating that detractors might have missed the point of the lyrics.
 She reiterated that she sought to portray herself as a "selfish ass" and write as inoffensively as possible, but she expressed understanding that to use the word "gay" in such a manner was insensitive.
 She also commented that listeners could still interpret "Wish You Were Gay" from a queer character's perspective.
-Eilish cited how her female friend who was attracted to women liked the song because she felt the lyrics resonated with her experiences with same-gender attraction.
+Eilish cited how a female friend who was attracted to women liked the song because she felt the lyrics resonated with her experiences with same-gender attraction.